-The majority of our laboratories and remote services are accessible 24 hours a day, seven days a week.
 We support students, staff and visitors in using their own network capable devices to take advantage of the WiFi service that covers the University campus.

 This flexible teaching laboratory space has a total of 79 workstations running Microsoft's Windows operating system.
 They are similar to the PCs available in all libraries and IT rooms across campus with some additional, locally-licensed applications.